 The most memorable piece of advice he got at UArizona was simple.
 It came from a professor emeritus who gave a class on how to navigate the business world, and it’s stuck with Erwin since his senior year: “If you have something to say, say it and sit down.”

 For chemical engineering alumnus Scott Roberts, his 50-year college reunion came on the heels of his 50th wedding anniversary.
-He and his wife, Catherine, a fellow UArizona graduate, got married in the Newman Center on campus their senior year and held a reception in Maricopa Hall.
+He and his wife, Catherine, who also attended UArizona, got married in the Newman Center on campus their senior year and held a reception in Maricopa Hall.
 He spent a year working for Royal Dutch Shell PLC in research after graduation, and then earned a doctoral degree in chemical engineering from the University of Washington.
 Next, he returned to Shell and spent 35 years in research, engineering, manufacturing and business roles.

 “I think the most valuable lesson I learned at the U of A was how to approach problems where you don’t have all the information you need,” Roberts said.
 “I did very well both in industry and in my PhD program, so I did feel well prepared, and I thank the U of A faculty for their guidance.”